How Meal Planning can help you get Healthy & Save Money

-After a long, busy day, coming home and thinking of what to throw together to create a delicious meal can feel like a somewhat daunting task.
-In fact, for a lot of people with busy schedules, cooking and eating healthily often gets pushed to the bottom of the priority list.
+After a long day, coming home and thinking of what to throw together to create a delicious meal can feel like a daunting task.
+We often push cooking and eating healthily to the bottom of the priority list.

 This is where meal planning comes into the equation.
 It is one of the best and easiest things you can do, regardless of your circumstances.

-Whether you’re cooking for just yourself, your partner or perhaps your entire family, meal planning has a multitude of benefits; it will save you time, effort and money.
-What’s more, it will really help you stick to healthy eating goals, as you’re less likely to reach for less nutritious options once you have a set plan in place.
+Whether you’re cooking for just yourself, your partner or perhaps your entire family, meal planning has a multitude of benefits.
+It will save you time, effort and money.
+What’s more, it will really help you stick to healthy eating goals.
+You’re not as likely to reach for less nutritious options once you have a set plan in place.

-There are no rules when it comes to meal planning as it is a very personal thing, what works for one person might not work for another.
+There are no rules when it comes to meal planning.
+It is a very personal thing, what works for one person might not work for another.
 The most important thing is that it’s effective and as enjoyable and stress-free as possible!

 Download and print my Weekly Meal Planner so you can write out your meals and stick it on your fridge.
 This will help you stick with the plan.

 Before long you’ll be able to identify a few ‘go-to’ meals, snacks or ingredients which are likely to feature on your plan every week.
 Examples might include, boiled eggs, veggie crudités and hummus, cooked quinoa, a bag of coleslaw mix, to name a few.
-Having a few of these staples prepped on a regular basis is sure to minimise the likelihood of getting stressed in the kitchen!
-I also find it useful to roast a large batch of vegetables which can be incorporated in various meals throughout the week.
-Once you’ve established what these staples are, you’ll find it really easy to experiment with new recipes – adding a bit of variety to your weekly menu!
+When you have a few of these staples prepped it minimises the likelihood of getting stressed in the kitchen!
+I also find it helpful to roast a large batch of vegetables which can be incorporated in various meals throughout the week.
+Once you’ve established what these staples are, you’ll find it really easy to experiment with new recipes.
+This adds a bit of variety to your weekly menu!

 So why not give meal planning a shot?
-It might require a little extra time and creativity but it doesn’t have to be difficult at all and it’s completely worth it!
-For some ideas of some simple and nutritious meals/snacks you could incorporate into your weekly plan, take a look at some of the recipes linked below:
+It might require a little extra time and creativity but it doesn’t have to be difficult and it’s completely worth it.
+For ideas of some simple and nutritious meals and snacks, take a look at some of the recipes linked below: